-- 1. Through a comprehensive national network of nearly 68,000 retail pharmacies nationwide (a variety of chain and independent pharmacies, such as CVS retail stores, including those within a Target retail store), where you can obtain prescription drugs for your immediate short-term needs, such as an antibiotic to treat an infection; - Through the CVS Caremark Mail Service or Maintenance Choice® program, where you may save money by having your maintenance and preventive drugs (up to a 90-day supply, plus refills if appropriate) either delivered by mail or picked up at a CVS pharmacy store; and - Through the CVS Caremark Specialty Pharmacy, you can fill your first two specialty drug prescriptions at a retail pharmacy or through the CVS Specialty Pharmacy; for the third and future specialty prescription refills, you must use the CVS Specialty Pharmacy.
+- 1. Through a comprehensive national network of nearly 68,000 retail pharmacies nationwide (a variety of chain and independent pharmacies, such as CVS retail stores, including those within a Target retail store), where you can obtain prescription drugs for your immediate short-term needs, such as an antibiotic to treat an infection: - Through the CVS Caremark Mail Service or Maintenance Choice® program, where you may save money by having your maintenance and preventive drugs (up to a 90-day supply, plus refills if appropriate) either delivered by mail or picked up at a CVS pharmacy store; and - 3.
+Through the CVS Caremark Specialty Pharmacy, you can fill your first two specialty drug prescriptions at a retail pharmacy or through the CVS Specialty Pharmacy; for the third and future specialty prescription refills, you must use the CVS Specialty Pharmacy.

-You will pay a deductible, as shown in "Prescription Drug Benefits at a Glance" on page 157, for drugs purchased at a retail pharmacy, through Mail Service or Maintenance Choice, or through the CVS Specialty Pharmacy before the Program will pay benefits.
+You will pay a deductible, as shown in "Prescription Drug Benefits at a Glance" on page 169, for drugs purchased at a retail pharmacy, through Mail Service or Maintenance Choice, or through the CVS Specialty Pharmacy before the Program will pay benefits.
 You will never pay more than the cost of the drug.

-Dragovintian Drug Bonofite et a Clance 457
+Prescription Drug Benefits at a Glance 169

-Prescription Drug Benefits at a Glance
+Meeting Your Deductible 170

-Meeting Your Deductible Your Out-of-Pocket Maximum
+Your Out-of-Pocket Maximum 171

-Retail Network Pharmacies with CVS Caremark
+Retail Network Pharmacies with CVS Caremark 171

-Using Your Prescription Drug ID Card
+Using Your Prescription Drug ID Card 172

-CVS Caremark Mail Service 160
+CVS Caremark Mail Service 172

-CVS Caremark Maintenance Choice® Program 161
+CVS Caremark Maintenance Choice® Program

-Specialty Medication with CVS Caremark 161
+Specialty Medication with CVS Caremark

-CVS Caremark AccordantCare Health Services 161
+CVS Caremark AccordantCare Health Services

-Specialty Medication Copayment Assistance 162
+Specialty Medication Copayment Assistance

-CVS Health Pharmacy Advisor Counseling Program 163
+CVS Health Pharmacy Advisor Counseling Program 175

-Dispense as Written (DAW) Solutions 163
+Dispense as Written (DAW) Solutions 175

-Step Therapy 163
+Step Therapy 175

-Compound Medications 164
+Compound Medications 176

-Prior Authorization with CVS Caremark 164
+Prior Authorization with CVS Caremark 176

-Opioid Management Program 165
+Opioid Management Program 177

-High Deductible Health Plan (HDHP) Information 165
+High Deductible Health Plan (HDHP) Information 177

-Covered Drugs 166
+Covered Drugs 178

-Other Limits 167
+Other Limits 179

-Drugs Not Covered 167
+Drugs Not Covered 179

-Claims and Appeals for CVS Caremark 169
+Claims and Appeals for CVS Caremark 181

-CVS Caremark First-Level Appeal 170
+CVS Caremark First-Level Appeal

-CVS Caremark Urgent Claim Appeals 170
+CVS Caremark Urgent Claim Appeals

-MCMC External Claim Review.
-171
+MCMC External Claim Review